omgmog/omgmog.github.com/_posts/2015/2015-01-28-vivaldi-another-contender-to-the-array-of-webkit-derived-browsers.md

 ---

-title: "Vivaldi: Another contender to the array of Webkit-derived browsers"
+title: 'Vivaldi: Another contender to the array of Webkit-derived browsers'
-tags: ["software", "development"]
+tags:
+  - software
+  - development
+comments_issue: 87
 ---

 Earlier this week a new browser called "Vivaldi" sprung up across many of my early-morning technology news feeds.